-- Announced to be effective on April 2, 2025 - President Trump announced the Department of Commerce is conducting a comprehensive investigation on countries with existing tariffs on US goods to establish "the equivalent of a reciprocal tariff with respect to each foreign trading partner" - The investigation will examine: - Tariffs imposed on US products - Unfair, discriminatory, or extraterritorial taxes imposed by trading partners on US businesses, workers, and consumers, including a value-added tax - Costs to US businesses, workers, and consumers arising from non-tariff barriers or measures; unfair or harmful acts, policies, or practices, including subsidies; and burdensome regulatory requirements on U.S. businesses operating in other countries. - Policies and practices that cause exchange rates to deviate from their market value to the detriment of Americans - Wage suppression - Other mercantilist policies that make US businesses and workers less competitive - Any other practice deemed to impose any unfair limitation on market access or any structural impediment to fair competition with the market economy of the US - The current administration has mentioned Canada and India specifically as being considered for the reciprocal tariffs due to the high tariffs applied in their countries for US origin goods. - No information has been released advising what tariffs and countries will be involved, but an effective date has been stated by President Trump.
+- Announced to be effective on April 4, 2025 - President Trump announced the Department of Commerce is conducting a comprehensive investigation on countries with existing tariffs on US goods to establish "the equivalent of a reciprocal tariff with respect to each foreign trading partner" - The investigation will examine: - Tariffs imposed on US products - Unfair, discriminatory, or extraterritorial taxes imposed by trading partners on US businesses, workers, and consumers, including a value-added tax - Costs to US businesses, workers, and consumers arising from non-tariff barriers or measures; unfair or harmful acts, policies, or practices, including subsidies; and burdensome regulatory requirements on U.S. businesses operating in other countries. - Policies and practices that cause exchange rates to deviate from their market value to the detriment of Americans - Wage suppression - Other mercantilist policies that make US businesses and workers less competitive - Any other practice deemed to impose any unfair limitation on market access or any structural impediment to fair competition with the market economy of the US - No information has been released advising what tariffs and countries will be involved, but an effective date has been stated by President Trump.
 When Federal Register notices and CSMS messages are published we will have a better idea of scope and implementation.